apache/apisix-website/website/blog/2021/11/30/use-apisix-ingress-in-kubesphere.md

 ![Project setting](https://static.apiseven.com/202108/1638256005754-d1e8bf9a-0ecc-4c6e-8ceb-0c25b04fef20.png)

-After OK, go back to the Gateway page, wait for a moment and refresh the page, you can get the deployment completion status as shown below, where you can see that NodePort is given two node ports by default.
+After complete the above operation, go back to the Gateway page, wait for a moment and refresh the page, you can get the deployment completion status as shown below, where you can see that NodePort is given two node ports by default.
 Next, we use the "Manage" button in the upper right corner to "View Details".

 ![Deployment complete](https://static.apiseven.com/202108/1638256011357-960f6852-31b3-4702-8911-17d07ec19d7b.png)